Trip Review: Grand Cayman Island

 TakeOffGC

-Rum Point, Grand Cayman Island as seen from the ascent on American Airlines.
+Rum Point, Grand Cayman Island, as seen from the ascent on American Airlines.

-Itinerary: 3 Days in Washington D.C.
+Travel Itinerary: Three Days in Washington D.C.

-Itinerary: 3 Days in Washington D.C.
+Travel Itinerary: Three Days in Washington D.C.

-Day 1- National Mall Area
+Day One- National Mall Area

 WashingtonMonument